 Children – Your children may begin showing signs they’re upset in the phase.
 It’s important to remember that their emotions won’t show the same way an adults would.
 Kids often show signs they are struggling in ways that may make you feel as though you’re trying to piece together a puzzle.
 It’s not uncommon for behavior to regress.
 A young child who’s been potty-trained for quite a while might begin to have accidents.
 You may notice your school-aged children’s grades begin to slip.
 Make sure they know that the rules haven’t changed, but be there for them and seek professional help if you feel like their behavior is out of your scope.

-Phase 4: Routines Established
+Phase 4: New Routines

 As you gain your footing and establish your own battle-rhythm, you’ll find your family will begin settling into your new normal.
 You may feel a greater sense of independence and confidence that you wouldn’t have even dreamed of in the months before.
 Many spouses have referred to this stage of the deployment as the “Super Hero/Wonder Woman” phase.